The Advanced Certificate

 Entry Requirements and course requisites

 The Advanced Certificate of Skin Cancer Medicine is suitable for medical professionals wishing to solidify and advance their competency in dermoscopy, surgical and non-surgical treatments.
 Participants can expect to gain hands-on experience in diathermy, curettage and cautery, advanced biopsy techniques and topical treatment options, equipping them with the practical knowledge to manage most skin cancers encountered in primary care and offering their skin cancer patients a wide range of treatment options.
-The course is suitable for general practitioners and International Medical Graduates.
+The course is suitable for medical doctors and International Medical Graduates.
 Participants must have completed the Professional Certificate

 Recognition of Prior Learning